 Merchant Choice Routing

-Multi-Network Debit Cards are debit cards with both Visa and eftpos or both Mastercard and eftpos logos.
-The chip on the card has the capability to be routed via either debit scheme network.
+MCR applies to Multi-Network Debit Cards, which have both Visa and eftpos or Mastercard and eftpos logos.
+The chip on the card gives it the capability to be routed via either scheme’s network.

-How can Merchant Choice Routing help lower operating costs?
+How can Merchant Choice Routing help lower my operating costs?